sjbrown/1kfa/mod_guide_player.md

 jump out of the way of a toppling bookcase.
 After you flip an ✗, the GM may start enumerating the attack power your character must suffer, to which you could respond by invoking Unknown Benefactor to cancel the attack's effects.

+## Reshuffling

+After every flip, any face-up Deckahedron card is placed, face-up, in a *discard pile*.
+(Later, you will start another pile of cards called an *Exhaustion pile*.
+Keep them separate.)

+At any time other than during a flip, you may take your *discard pile* and shuffle it back into your Deckahedron.

+Whenever your Deckahedron has 5 or fewer cards, you **must** take your *discard pile* and shuffle it back into your Deckahedron.